 CUSTODY & VISITATION

 In all Maryland child custody cases, the standard is what is in the “best interests of the child.”
-When determining what child custody schedule is in the "best interests" of your child, considerations include, but are not limited to, the fitness of each parent, the capacity of the parents to communicate and reach shared decisions and the relationship between each child and parent.
+When determining what child custody schedule is in the "best interests" of your child, considerations include but are not limited to, the fitness of each parent, the capacity of the parents to communicate and reach shared decisions, and the relationship between each child and parent.
 Every case, and every family, is unique and each custody case must be viewed through that lens.
-As a child custody lawyer in Towson and Baltimore, Maryland, I assist clients in all types of custody matters including initial determinations of custody and modifications of existing custody arrangements.
+As a child custody lawyer in Towson and Baltimore, Maryland, we assist clients in all types of custody matters including initial determinations of custody and modifications of existing custody arrangements.

 There are two types of custody in Maryland—physical and legal custody.